python-testing-crawler/python-testing-crawler/README.md

 Using `check_response_handlers`, you can register functions that take a `Node` and response object (specific to your test client) and return a bool of whether the response should constitute an error.

 If your function returns `True`, the Crawler with throw an exception.

+## Examples

+There are currently Flask and Django examples in [the tests](tests/).

+See https://github.com/python-testing-crawler/flaskr for an example of integrating into an existing application, using Flaskr, the Flask tutorial application.